collaborativeinternet/collaborativeinternet.github.io/wiki/how-to-edit-the-wiki.md

 ### Gotchas

 - Prose is good at many things, but if you start clicking around on the dropdown menu on the left it *will* lose any unsaved changes.
 Save early and save often, just to be sure!
+- The current version of Prose (as of 2013-08-13) has trouble keeping up with changes.
+If you delete a file and it doesn't disappear, or if there are other things in the UI that should happen but don't, then do a hard refresh (Ctrl+Shift+R or Cmd+Shift+R).